-- Use of fasting plasma glucose is recommended when HbA1c results are borderline or further investigation of the result is necessary, such as when a patient has two differing HbA1c results. - Fasting plasma glucose remains a valid test for diagnosing people with Type 2 Diabetes, including when HbA1c is not appropriate or cannot be used or may be inaccurate in patients with haemoglobinopathies with the direction of change depending on the specific diagnosis.
+- Use of fasting plasma glucose is recommended when HbA1c results are borderline or further investigation of the result is necessary, such as when a patient has two differing HbA1c results. - In pregnancy, HbA1c should be included in first antenatal bloods but is not useful in the 2nd or 3rd trimester for diagnosis of GDM. - Fasting plasma glucose remains a valid test for diagnosing people with Type 2 Diabetes, including when HbA1c is not appropriate or cannot be used or may be inaccurate in patients with haemoglobinopathies with the direction of change depending on the specific diagnosis, as this could cause HbA1c to be artificially high or low.